Argentine Civil Wars

 Initially, conflict arose from tensions over the organization and powers of the United Provinces of South America.
-The May 1810 revolution sparked the breakdown of the Viceroyalty's intendencies (regional administrations) into local cabildos.
-These rejected the notion that the central government should be able to instate and remove governors of the new provinces; a general opposition to centralism.
-Escalation resulted in the dissolution of the directorship and the congress leaving the Argentine provinces under the leadership of personalist strongmen called caudillos, leading to sporadic skirmishes until the reestablishment of relative peace after the war between the League of the Interior and the Federal Pact.
-However, conflicting interests did not permit the creation of a governing body until the pact's defeat during the Platine War.
+The May 1810 revolution sparked the breakdown of the Viceroyalty's intendencies (regional administrations) into local cabildos, and was generally opposed to centralism, as manifested in its rejection of the central government being able to install and remove the governors of the new provinces.
+Escalation of the conflict resulted in the dissolution of the directorship and the Congress, leaving the Argentine provinces under the leadership of personalist strongmen called caudillos, and leading to sporadic skirmishes until the re-establishment of relative peace after the war between the League of the Interior and the Federal Pact.
+However, conflicting interests did not permit the creation of a governing body until the Pact's defeat during the Platine War.

-Later conflicts centered around commercial control of the riverways in the Paraná and Uruguay rivers and the country's only port, which saw the secession of Buenos Aires from the Argentine Confederation, its unification, and subsequent de-escalation of hostilities as the battleground moved from mutinies to debates within the political system of the Argentine Republic.
+Later conflicts centered around commercial control of the Paraná and Uruguay rivers and of Buenos Aires, the country's only port, which saw the secession of Buenos Aires from the Argentine Confederation.
+Re-unification subsequently became possible with the de-escalation of hostilities that occurred as the battleground moved from armed mutinies to debates within the political system of the Argentine Republic.